Signal Crayfish

 Signal Crayfish are a North American species non-native to the Tweed but in recent years they have been found in several locations throughout the Tweed catchment.

-Global biodiversity is in decline and one of the major threats is the spread of non-native species.
-Non-native species (NNS) are animals and plants that have been moved out of their natural area by human action, whether it is intentional or not.
-The risk of spreading non-native species is that they become invasive, displacing native animals and plants and causing damage to environments and local economies.
-Biosecurity measures are therefore essential to minimise the impacts of invasive non-native species (INNS) and to prevent the spread of others.
+Global biodiversity is in decline, and one of the major drivers of this loss is the spread of non-native species.
+Non-native species (NNS) are animals and plants that have been transported beyond their natural range through human activity, whether intentionally or unintentionally.
+When these species establish and begin to outcompete native wildlife, they can become invasive, causing significant ecological damage and placing pressure on local economies.
+Effective biosecurity measures are therefore essential to limit the impacts of invasive non-native species (INNS) and to prevent new introductions.

 Several NNS have been highlighted in the Plan as being "high impact species", either because they already exist in the Tweed catchment, or the risk they would pose to the local biodiversity and economy if introduced.